-Out of all 8 principles of continuous delivery listed here, if you ask me, this principle is the most important for effective automation.
+Out of the first 8 principles of continuous delivery listed here, this principle is the most important for effective automation.
 If “practice makes perfect” then automation represents the ultimate expression of a practice-making-perfect iterative process.

 Culture is a non-starter.
 You absolutely must have a culture that seeks out continuous improvement.
-Moving beyond the motivation though, more often than not, automation provides the most accessible and most effective means to that end.
+Moving beyond the motivation though, often automation provides the most accessible and effective means to that end.